Steelhead: Spawning

 During spawning, the fish will lay their eggs on gravel bottoms of freshwater tributaries.
 The female digs out a hole called a redd.
 The preferred depth for steelhead spawning is 6 to 14 in.
 She then lays the eggs, and a male fertilizes them.
 The females will then cover the eggs with the gravel.
 Depending on the size of the female she may lay up to 9,000 eggs.
 The female then buries the eggs in a foot of gravel.
 The eggs remain in the gravel until they hatch.
 Unlike salmon (which can spawn only once) steelhead may return to the ocean, and come back upstream several times for spawning season.

 Atlantic Canada

 Small numbers of steelhead are present in Atlantic Canada.

 Conservation status

-There have been several conservation programs created since the near extinction of the steelhead in the 1940s.
+There have been several conservation programs created since the steelhead were driven to near-extinction in the 1940s.
 The reduction in population is mainly due to manmade obstructions within river systems.
 This is usually caused by dams blocking access, or humans changing the river landscape for recreation and access to water.
 It is estimated that only 500 steelhead trout return to the Southern California watersheds.
 However, in other areas of the United States, steelhead can be seen as pests because they are an invasive species to the environment.